 Boasting a 15-county metropolitan area anchored by Kansas City, Mo and more than 2 million residents, there’s unfortunately amply opportunities for a serious traffic collision.
 Our Kansas City car accident lawyers have handled cases on the four major U.S. interstate highways that pass through KC plus Kansas and Missouri state highways, from the K-5 and the K-32 to Route 9 and Route 152.

 Other notable local roads with an increased risk of accidents include:

 At Wendt Law Firm P.C., our Kansas City car accident attorneys take it upon themselves to dig deeper into the most common causes of local car accidents.
 Developing our understanding of these crashes enables us to provide better services to our clients.
 We stay up to date on the latest facts and statistics about car crashes in Kansas and Missouri.
-In doing so we remain sharp, and improve the odds of securing maximum compensation for our plaintiffs.
+In doing so, we remain sharp and improve the odds of securing maximum compensation for our plaintiffs.

 Here is some in-depth information about the most common factors involved in KC car accidents: